UCL-ARC/fortran-unit-testing-exercises/episodes/2-intro-to-fortran-unit-tests/challenge-1/solution/README.md

 2. There is a lot of global state used across multiple procedures.
 This makes tests dependent on one another therefore complicating the management of data/state between tests.

-3. TODO: There is a lot of logic not contained within procedures.
-Wrapping this in a procedure opens up more of the code which can be tested.
+3. There is a lot of logic not contained within procedures.
+Wrapping this in procedures opens up more of the code which can be tested.